Min-Sun Kim

 Specializations

-Intercultural Communication; Artificial Intelligence and Communication; Persuasion and Social Influence
+Intercultural Communication; Human-Machine Communication; Persuasion and Social Influence

 Research